modul/shelly/README.md

 So far:
 * `:` -- print cell value (decimal)
 * `;` -- read number to current memory cell (decimal)
+* `0`..`255` -- any decimal number is directly put into the current cell
-* `@` -- write a random integer in current memory cell
+* `_` -- delay for the current cell value in milliseconds
 * `(` -- binary shift left current memory cell
 * `)` -- binary shift right current memory cell
 * `{` -- decimal shift left current memory cell
 * `}` -- decimal shift right current memory cell

-Any decimal number in the code is directly read into the current memory cell, so `128+` sets the current value to 129, `0` zeroes a cell and so on.
+* `@` -- write a random integer in current memory cell

 AVR Instructions - `shelly_avr.c`
 -------------------------------

 So far:
+* `o` -- set digital outputs to bitmask in current cell
+* `p` -- set PWM1 to cell value
+* `P` -- set PWM2 to cell value
-* `_` -- delay for the current cell value in milliseconds
+* `a` -- current cell selects the analog channel to be read, ADC value is then written to the current cell

 If there is a pending `$` on the input line between two instructions, the execution stops (because CTRL-C or CTRL-D won't work).

+These are all just some ideas and can be completely changed, removed, rewritten or whatever, to fit your needs.
+Shelly should only give some kind of a foundation.
+One that can be shaped to anything you need - that’s the idea.